ajkachnic/oh-no/README.md

 *[View the website](https://oh-no.now.sh)*

-Let's run through some potential issues
+let's run through some potential issues

 ## Broken disk or failure to mount

-Just run this code
+just run this code

 ```sh
 fsck /dev/whatever-disk-name
 ```

-## Wrong directory chowned or chmoded
+## wrong directory chowned or chmoded

-Just run the command that'll reverse the effect (just don't be stupid and chown `/`)
+just run the command that'll reverse the effect (just don't be stupid and chown `/`)

-## Removed bootloader
+## rm'd bootloader

 idiot. that's all i have for that one...